 The Divorce by Default Proceeding

 If your spouse will not budge on his or her refusal to sign, you have the right to request a default hearing.
 The court involved will uphold all the terms contained in the original terms stated in your divorce decree.
 In essence, the court will interpret your spouse’s absence as his or her agreement with the terms of your divorce.
 As long as your ex was served appropriately, the court will make the default finding on your behalf.

 If Your Spouse Refuses to Engage in the Divorce Process

 If your spouse refuses to participate in the divorce process overall, it can make the matter that much more difficult.
 Such a stance amounts to insisting upon a contested divorce in which the court will hand down terms (instead of you and your ex negotiating them between yourselves).

 Fault-based divorces were abolished in the State of Illinois, which means that your divorce will be no-fault.
 Once you serve your spouse with divorce papers – and he or she chooses not to timely respond – it sets your divorce on the same track as other contested divorces.
 At this point, the court will schedule a hearing at which it will hear the reasons why it is required to resolve your divorce terms.
 If you and your divorcing spouse both appear, the court will listen to testimony and evidence from both sides.
 If not, yours will likely become a divorce by default.

 Discuss Your Concerns with an Experienced Illinois Divorce Lawyer Today

-If your spouse is refusing to sign divorce papers, the resourceful divorce lawyers at Delaney Heckman in Joliet have reserves of experience helping clients like you move beyond such obstacles – and into their bright post-divorce futures.
+If your spouse is refusing to sign divorce papers, the resourceful divorce lawyers at Andrea Heckman Law in Joliet have reserves of experience helping clients like you move beyond such obstacles – and into their bright post-divorce futures.
 To learn more about how we can help you, please do not wait to contact us today.